Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Introduction

-The main idea behind our proposed error mitigation technique is to utilize the layered structure of tiled Ans\"atze such as the tiled unitary product state (tUPS) Ansatz\cite{tups} to characterize gate and readout noise efficiently.
-We focus on the tUPS Ansatz, but in principle the technique also works for other tiled Ans\"atze such as QNP \cite{Anselmetti2021-qg} and hardware-efficient Ans\"atze with tiled structures\cite{Berthusen2022-wa,Sun2023-da,Tepaske2023-yp,Ayeni2025-ip,Mihalikova2025-st,Uvarov2020-wt}.
-Our technique builds on the recently proposed M0 error mitigation method by Ziems, Kjellgren et al.\cite{ziems} where the authors extend the REM technique by not only measuring the qubits during the noise characterization step, but by also including the Ansatz with all variational parameters set to $0$ (an identity operation on a noiseless device) with the intent of encoding gate noise in addition to readout noise in the assignment matrix.
-The M0 technique has been used in hardware experiments\cite{ziems,Jensen2025-dr} and simulated noise studies\cite{peter}, but it requires the construction of a single fully correlated assignment matrix, which imposes an exponential QPU overhead with respect to the number of qubits, thereby limiting its application to small systems.
+The main idea behind our proposed QEM technique is to utilize the layered structure of tiled Ans\"atze such as the tiled unitary product state (tUPS) Ansatz\cite{tups} to characterize gate and readout noise efficiently.
+We focus here on the tUPS Ansatz, but in principle the technique also works for other tiled Ans\"atze such as quantum-number-preserving\cite{Anselmetti2021-qg} and hardware-efficient Ans\"atze with tiled structures\cite{Berthusen2022-wa,Sun2023-da,Tepaske2023-yp,Ayeni2025-ip,Mihalikova2025-st,Uvarov2020-wt}.
+Our technique builds upon the recently proposed M0 QEM method by Ziems, Kjellgren, et al.,\cite{ziems} where the authors extend the REM technique by not only measuring the qubits during the noise characterization step, but by also including the Ansatz with all variational parameters set to zero.
+This approach of using a zero-parameterized Ansatz as part of noise characterization has found use in other QEM methods\cite{motta2023quantum, lolur2023reference, zou2025multireference}.
+For Ans\"atze such as tUPS, the zero-parameterized circuit is an identity operation on a noiseless device.
+In the presence of noise, however, the inclusion of the Ansatz will have the effect of encoding gate noise in addition to readout noise in the confusion matrix.
+The M0 technique has been used in hardware experiments\cite{ziems,Jensen2025-dr} and simulated noise studies\cite{peter}, but it requires the construction of a single fully correlated confusion matrix.
+This brings about an exponential quantum processing unit (QPU) measurement cost just from the dimensions of the matrix alone, thereby limiting its application to small systems.